Mush2h/Writeups-CTF/HTB/Very Easy/Blue.md

 [+] 10.10.10.40:445 - =-=-=-=-=-=-=-=-=-=-=-=-=-WIN-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 [+] 10.10.10.40:445 - =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 ```
-We get a Meterpreter shell.
+We use the Meterpreter shell to navigate the compromised system.

 ```ruby
 meterpreter > ls